If you’re looking to get into vinyl and comparing your choices, it’s a common question: “Are Victrola Record Players Good?”

 4. Speed Setting

 Different vinyl records come in various sizes and require different speed settings.
-Some record players can only accommodate a specific size and speed setting, but it would be great if you can find a piece that can play all three different ones at 33, 45, and 78 RPM.
+Some record players can only accommodate a specific size and speed setting, but it would be great if you can find a piece that can play all three common speeds at 33, 45, and 78 RPM.

 5. Additional Features